nikcleju/IT_Course/Exercises/Week7.md

     b.
 Encode the sequence $s_7 s_7 s_3 s_7 s_7 s_7 s_1 s_3 s_7 s_7$
     with both codes.

+    c.
+Decode the binary sequence $011100101000101110100$ with both codes

 1. A discrete memoryless source has the following distribution

 	$$\sVIII{S}{0.4}{0.3}{0.2}{0.04}{0.03}{0.02}{0.009}{0.001}$$

-	Find the Huffman code for a code with 4 symbols,
+	a.
+Do Huffman coding of the source for a code with 4 symbols,
 	$x_1$, $x_2$, $x_3$ and $x_4$, and encode the sequence
 	$$s_1 s_7 s_8 s_3 s_3 s_1$$

+	b.
+Draw the graph of the code and compute the average length of the code

+	c.
+Do binary Huffman coding of the same source (2 symbols, 0 and 1) and compute the average length.
+Which code is more efficient, the binary or the quaternary one?